 |---|---|---|---|

-| Airbnb (split fee) | 14-16% | ~3% | Default for most hosts |
+| Airbnb (split-fee) | 14–16% | ~3% | Default for most hosts |

-| Airbnb (host-only) | 0% | 14-16% | Available via some managers |
+| Airbnb (host-only) | 0% | 14–16% | Available via approved property managers; listing shows lower total price |

-| Vrbo | 6-12% | 0-5% | Combined traveler fee model |
+| Vrbo | 6–12% | 0–5% | Lower guest fee; combined with host service fee |

-| Booking.com | 0% | 15% | No guest fee; host pays commission |
+| Booking.com | 0% | ~15% | No guest fee; host pays commission |

 The Airbnb guest service fee typically ranges from 14% to 16% of the booking subtotal, which includes the nightly rate, cleaning fee, and any extra guest fees.
-The exact percentage varies based on factors like the booking total and length of stay.
+The exact percentage varies based on the booking total and length of stay.

 No, the guest service fee goes entirely to Airbnb.
 It is charged on top of the host's listed price and is collected by Airbnb to cover platform operations, customer support, and the AirCover insurance program.
 Hosts never see this fee in their payouts.